 Zones 4 – 9; full sun to partial shade; 30 – 26 inches tall

 Summer Flowering Drought Tolerant Perennials

 Oenothera has a loose, wildflower appearance that makes it right at home in cottage-style gardens.
 It is both drought tolerant and adaptable to poor soils.

 Zones 5 – 11, full sun; 8 – 12 inches tall

 Perennial Sunflower (Heliopsis)

 The bright yellow, daisy-like flowers of this North American native plant brighten the garden.
-The improved cultivar ‘Tuscan Sun’ boasts an extended blooming season and stays a manageable size.
+This is another great addition to pollinator gardens.

 Zones 3 – 9; full sun to partial shade; 12 – 20 inches tall